AIA ILP products

 Which charges are modelled?

-The model includes fund management charge, monthly supplementary charge, monthly benefit charge where sum-at-risk is positive, top-up premium charge, partial withdrawal charge, and full surrender charge.
+The model includes fund management charge, monthly supplementary charge, monthly benefit charge where sum-at-risk is positive, top-up premium charge, partial withdrawal charge, full surrender charge, and Premium Holiday charge where the selected product supports it.

 What is the sum at risk charge table?